 Introduction / History

 The Sikh Chamar are Hindus who converted to Sikhism under the teaching of the Ten Gurus who lived from 1469 to 1708.
 Sikhism teaches that there is no caste system.
 All men and women are equal in God's eyes.
-Many of the Hindus who became Sikhs were from the Dalit or Untouchable caste.
+Many of the Hindus who became Sikhs were from the Dalit caste.
 The original occupation of the Chamar was that of leather worker, a job despised by upper caste Hindus.
 Later, many Chamar became weavers and landless agricultural workers.

 Where Are they Located?

 The Sikh Chamar prospered by joining the army during the British colonial period.
 The Sikh soldiers raised their economic and social status.
 They became educated and bought land.
 During WW1 and WW2 many Sikhs fought in the armies of the British Empire.
 During WW2, Sikh soldiers were instrumental in turning back the invasion of India by the Japanese at the Battle of Kohima.

 The two primary languages of the Chamar Sikhs are eastern Punjabi and Hindi.
 They also speak other regional Indian languages.

 The vast majority of the Chamar Sikhs live in the north central Indian state of Punjab.
 Smaller numbers live in Uttar Pradesh and other regions of India.